 - Solves for the unknown whole number in a multiplication number sentences within 100

-Data collection is an important piece to teaching math because
+Data collection is an important piece of teaching math because

-This data sheet has every standard (aligning with Ohio Extended) included in the unit and a simple check list to show their mastery based on the standard as well as a place to record their pre and post test score to show growth.
-You will simply check a 3 if they are exceeding mastery, 2 have mastery, and 1 not mastered.
+This data sheet has every standard (aligning with Ohio Extended) included in the unit and a simple checklist to show their mastery based on the standard as well as a place to record their pre and post-test score to show growth.
+You will simply check a 3 if they are exceeding mastery, 2 have mastery, and 1 is not mastered.
 This will help you develop each child’s individualized math curriculum.
-I also love this method for tracking student progress because it is a clear map to future IEP goals and their present levels.
+I also love this method for tracking student progress because it is a clear map of future IEP goals and their present levels.
 Lastly, this data sheet will WOW your admin and parents.
-So often people underestimate our students abilities and this is an opportunity to show everyone that your students, even in a low incidence classroom, can accomplish high level math skills and participate in a curriculum that goes beyond basic math skills!
-Parents will be impressed, admin will be impressed, and you will be creating a culture in your school that your students are learning SO MUCH MORE than they expect!
-Its a wonderful feeling!
+So often people underestimate our student’s abilities and this is an opportunity to show everyone that your students, even in a low-incidence classroom, can accomplish high-level math skills and participate in a curriculum that goes beyond basic math skills!
+Parents will be impressed, admin will be impressed, and you will be creating a culture in your school where your students are learning SO MUCH MORE than they expect!
+It’s a wonderful feeling!

 Lastly there these skills can not just be taught once and never practiced again.
-In order to make sure your students can continue to get the practice of these skills even when you moved on to another standard centers were created.
-These will align with the workbook to a T. They are meant to be laminated so that they can be used in a 1:1 center, independent center, or para run center for reinforcement of the skills!
+In order to make sure your students can continue to get practice these skills even when you moved on to another standard centers were created.
+These will align with the workbook to a T. They are meant to be laminated so that they can be used in a 1:1 center, independent center, or para-run center for reinforcement of the skills!

 If you want to check out this curriculum in my TPT store click here